Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Appendix: Proofs for shallow linear networks

-Now, we analyze the first two terms in the right hand side of the last inequality above.
-We use 1.~the definition of $A_k$, 2.~some rewritings, 3.~the linearity of sums, 4.~the definition of matrix product, 5.~property of eigenvalues ($\minevn[\parameterin\parameterin\tp]$ denotes the smallest eigenvalue of $\parameterin\parameterin\tp$), and 6.~the norm definition to obtain \begingroup \allowdisplaybreaks
+\end{linenomath} Now, we analyze the first two terms on the right-hand side of the last inequality above.
+We use 1.~the definition of $A_k$, 2.~some rewritings, 3.~the linearity of sums, 4.~the definition of matrix product, 5.~property of eigenvalues ($\minevn[\parameterin\parameterin\tp]$ denotes the smallest eigenvalue of $\parameterin\parameterin\tp$), and 6.~the norm definition to obtain \begin{linenomath} \allowdisplaybreaks \begingroup